BIDData/datascience/lab3/refine-and-eda.md

 ### GREL

 Luckily, OpenRefine has its own programming language for just such a task, called Google Refine Evaluation Language - or GREL.
-Thankfully, the language isn't particuarly complicated, and is pretty well described [here](http://co-synergy.com/GREL%20Quick%20Reference.pdf).
+Thankfully, the language isn't particuarly complicated and is documented [here](https://github.com/OpenRefine/OpenRefine/wiki/Google-refine-expression-language).
 Additionally, it's possible to use Jython or Clojure to do the transformation as well, but we'll stick with GREL for the next few examples.

 ### Cleaning Those Dates

-First, make sure all your facets have been reset (click "Reset All" on the left).
+First, make sure all your facets have been reset so you're working on the whole dataset ("Reset All" on the left).

-Now, select the arrow next to "Start", and select "Edit Cells" -> "Transform".
+Now, select the arrow next to the "Start" column, and select "Edit Cells" -> "Transform".
 Here you'll see an "Expression" input box and a preview output.
 OpenRefine lets you preview the effect of your transformations on the fly.